atomjump/loop-server/README.md

 **phpPath**: Path to externally run any parallel PHP processes.
 Ver >= 0.5.5

 **chatInnerJSFilename**: Path from the server that refers to the server-side Javascript.
 E.g. "/js/chat-inner-1.3.29.js".
-This will override the system default, if the file exists, but otherwise the default version, which is specified at the top of the search-secure.php script, is used.
+This will override the system default, if the file exists, but otherwise the default version is used, which is specified at the top of the search-secure.php script.

 **logoutPort**: Depreciated ver 0.6.3.
 Port which a logout is supported on.
 Default 1444.
 Use in an ssh situation, whereby this is a non-ssh port.
 Ver >= 0.5.5, ver <= 0.6.2